cheese1/medusawiki/Installation-&-Configuration-Guides.md

 ### Configuration Guides

-New to Sickrage?
+New to Medusa?
 Then the below guides will help you with the setup, and discover all its cool features.

 ###### Configuration guides for Medusa:
 * http://www.htpcguides.com/configure-sickrage-usenet-torrent-tv/